TheBoatyMcBoatFace/network-cable-tester/README.md

 Tests Conducted
 1. Continuity

-...Checks for any short or broken circuits within the cable
+...Checks for any short or broken circuits within the cable.⋅⋅
 2. Circuit

-...Ensures that each wire within the cable is able to hangle meet baseline voltage requirements of 48v PoE
+...Ensures that each wire within the cable is able to hangle meet baseline voltage requirements of 48v PoE.⋅⋅
 3. Packet Loss

 ...Checks for cable packet loss